Afghan quake survivors without food and shelter as aid trickles in

 “The aid distribution will be transparent,” government spokesman Bilal Karimi told AFP, adding “many countries have supported us and stood with us”.

-UN Secretary-General Antonio Guterres said the global agency has “fully mobilized” to help.
+UN Secretary-General Antonio Guterres said the global agency has “fully mobilised” to help.

 Afghan government officials said Thursday that aid flights had landed from Qatar and Iran, while Pakistan had sent trucks carrying tents, medical supplies and food.